• Skip to primary navigation

 For this project, you first need to decide how you want to decorate your crate.
 Here we used three different options.

 One was stained with a gray stain.
-The other two with dark walnut wood stain.
-One was left dark, and the other was whitewashed with white chalk paint.
+One was stained with a dark walnut wood stain.
+The third was whitewashed with white chalk paint.

 Painting clay pot navy